-Fordham University's MA in English program features seminars in English and American literature in the full range of periods and genres.
-Enrollment in the program may be full- or part-time, and MA students have five years to complete the degree.
+Fordham University's M.A. in English program features seminars in English and American literature in the full range of periods and genres.
+Enrollment in the program may be full- or part-time.

 Of the ten courses, one, either Research Methods or Critical Theory, is mandatory.